 Territorial surveillance and the Agency's role

-The Plant Health Laboratory works to improve the sensitivity and reliability of methods for the detection of this bacterium on the host plant species and in the insect vectors by introducing new molecular techniques such as digital PCR.
+The LSV is continuously working to improve the sensitivity and reliability of methods for detecting the bacterium on host plant species and its insect vectors, and has explored the possibility of using new molecular techniques such as digital PCR.

 The article has been added to your library